Home » Desserts » Cakes » Coconut Cream Poke Cake + Video

 Coconut Cream Poke Cake

 Remember how I mentioned my favorite summer ingredient, Cream of Coconut?!
 This cake is poked with a fork and filled with that sweet coconut, dreamy liquid!
-I use it in my Coconut Cream Fruit Dip, and in my Frozen Coconut Limeade, Caribbean Slush, and Blackberry Piña Colada drinks as well.
+I use it in my Coconut Cream Fruit Dip, and in my Frozen Coconut Limeade, Caribbean Slush, and Piña Colada drinks as well.
 It’s very versatile and oh, so delicious!

 Coconut Cream Poke Cake